- Who is the return visa for

 Validity return visa

-A return visa is valid for up to 3 months.
-If your passport will expire before your return visa, your return visa will be valid until 1 month before the date when your passport will expire.
+A return visa is valid for up to 3 months, but depends on your personal situation.
+Also, if your passport will expire before your return visa, your return visa will be valid until 1 month before the date when your passport will expire.

 A return visa is valid for longer than 3 months in the following situations: